 For many people, pain is a fact of daily life.
 Unfortunately, injections and prescription drugs containing opioids are often the only solution offered.
 This reliance on these kinds of medication could be responsible for the abuse problem in the United States.
 According to federal statistics, more than 2 million Americans are addicted to painkillers.
 Deaths caused by the overdose of prescription drugs exceeded motor vehicle deaths in 2009, according to the Centers for Disease Control and Prevention, and are responsible for more deaths than illegal street drugs, such as cocaine, heroin and amphetamines.
 Painkillers can be a valuable tool, but they are not meant to be a long term fix.
 Treating the root cause of the pain is necessary as is using additional methods to control pain.
 These methods include Prolotherapy, acupuncture, chiropractic services, and vitamin and mineral supplements.

-Prolotherapy is a treatment consisting of injections that can contain glucose, adult stem cells, and/or platelet rich plasma.
+Prolotherapy is a treatment consisting of injections that can contain glucose, adult amino derived cells, and/or platelet rich plasma.
 People who suffer from many kinds of chronic pain like arthritis, tennis elbow, or lower back pain have found prolotherapy helpful when rest and medication have failed.
 Prolotherapy, unfortunately, is not usually covered by insurance but according to an article in The Wall Street Journal, it is gaining more and more adherents including physicians at the Mayo Clinic and Harvard Medical School.
 Prolotherapy creates a temporary inflammation at the site that encourages the tissue to heal and strengthen thus relieving pain.
 There is some short term soreness, but according to a study at The Ohio State University, prolotherapy has very few side effects unlike cortisone injections.

 Originally used for centuries in China, acupuncture is another method for treating pain that has been gaining in popularity in Western nations.
 The acupuncturist inserts hair-thin needles into the patient’s skin at specific points on the body.
 The procedure should be conducted by an experienced and certified practitioner and it is pain-free.
 It is believed that acupuncture eases pain by affecting hormone levels, neurotransmitters, or the immune system.
 In an article published in The Archives of Internal Medicine, the results of 29 studies involving almost 18,000 participants, acupuncture was found to lessen or relieve pain by 50%.